Tomsbiolab/agg_WGCN/README.md

 # agg_WGCN
-Pipeline for generating full and filtered GCNs
+Pipeline for generating full and filtered aggregated by co-occurence GCNs

 IMPORTANT: This pipeline is suposed to work after the execution of the networks_alignment pipeline, available at ().
 This readme file helps the user to execute the pipeline.
 Information about how the pipeline works is available at CITE PAPER.